jakartaee/jakarta.ee/content/learn/specification-guides/servlet-faces-and-server-pages-explained.md

 Jakarta Servlet enables developers to write web UIs using pure Java.
-At its simplest, a servlet is developed by creating a Java class and extending the Servlet interface.
-There are two classes that are generally used to extend Servlet interface:  GenericServlet and HttpServlet.
-In most cases, HttpServlet is extended.
-The service() method is called upon when the servlet is loaded into the web browser.
-The Servlet interface defines a service method that is invoked to act upon each request.
-There are a number of methods that are automatically called upon via the service() method, and a servlet should implement those methods which provide the processing needed for the task at hand.
+At its simplest, a servlet is developed by creating a Java class and extending the `Servlet` interface.
+There are two classes that are generally used to extend `Servlet` interface: `GenericServlet` and `HttpServlet`.
+In most cases, `HttpServlet` is extended.
+The `service()` method is called upon when the servlet is loaded into the web browser.
+The `Servlet` interface defines a service method that is invoked to act upon each request.
+There are a number of methods that are automatically called upon via the `service()` method, and a servlet should implement those methods which provide the processing needed for the task at hand.

-- doGet(): handles HTTP GET requests for displaying data
+- `doGet()`: handles HTTP GET requests for displaying data
-- doPost(): handles HTTP POST requests for performing inserts
+- `doPost()`: handles HTTP POST requests for performing inserts
-- doPut(): handles HTTP PUT requests for performing updates
+- `doPut()`: handles HTTP PUT requests for performing updates
-- doDelete(): handles HTTP DELETE requests for performing deletions
+- `doDelete()`: handles HTTP DELETE requests for performing deletions
-- doHead(): handles HTTP HEAD requests
+- `doHead()`: handles HTTP HEAD requests
-- doOptions(): handles HTTP OPTIONS requests
+- `doOptions()`: handles HTTP OPTIONS requests
-- doTrace(): handles HTTP TRACE requests
+- `doTrace()`: handles HTTP TRACE requests

-In the case of loading some simple dynamic content, implementing the doGet() method may be all that is required.
-The @WebServlet annotation can be applied to a servlet class in order to register it with the container.
-The path to which a user must visit to invoke the servlet should be passed to the
+In the case of loading some simple dynamic content, implementing the `doGet()` method may be all that is required.
+The `@WebServlet` annotation can be applied to a servlet class in order to register it with the container.
+The path to which a user must visit to invoke the servlet should be passed to the `@WebServlet` annotation.
-@WebServlet annotation.
 In the following example the servlet can be invoked by visiting the URL path containing the host name, port, and servlet path of /HelloServlet within a web browser: